louishenrifranc/Tensorflow-Cheatsheet/README.md

 return input_fn
 ```

-Here are some other cool functions:
+To dive deeper, here are some cool features:
 ### Create a dataset
 * ```Dataset.from_tensor_slices(tensor, numpy array, tuple of tensor, tuple of tuple ...)```: Everything is loaded into memory
 * ```Dataset.zip((dataset1, dataset2))```: zip multiple dataset